Dale Maple: Aiding the enemy

-Maple was jailed in Albuquerque, New Mexico and originally charged with treason.
-The Army convened a court martial and charged Maple instead under the 81st Article of War for "relieving, corresponding with or aiding the enemy", the "closest equivalent to the charge of treason".
+Maple was jailed in Albuquerque, New Mexico, and originally charged with treason.
+The Army convened a court martial and charged Maple instead under the 81st Article of War for "relieving, corresponding with or aiding the enemy", the "closest equivalent to the charge of treason", as well as desertion.
 He pleaded not guilty.
 Maple's defense was that the plot was a ruse which had only been intended to draw attention to the existence of U.S. Army "Special Organizations" which had been established in World War II.
 These units held soldiers suspected of being disloyal to the United States.
 Maple was found guilty and sentenced to death by hanging.
 On June 22, 1944, an Army review board confirmed Maple's conviction and sentence.
 However, Army Judge Advocate General Myron C. Cramer recommended to President Franklin D. Roosevelt that his life be spared so he could live to see Nazi Germany lose the war."I feel that the ends of justice will better be served by sparing his life so that he may live to see the destruction of tyranny, the triumph of the ideals against which he sought to align himself, and the final victory of the freedom he so grossly abused."On November 18, 1944, Roosevelt commuted Maple's sentence to life in prison plus a dishonorable discharge.
 In 1946, Maple's sentence was further reduced to ten years.
 He was released from prison on October 8, 1950.

-Maple's three accomplices, U.S. soldiers Theophil Leonhard, Paul Kissman, Friedrich Siering, all of whom had connections to Germany, were all court-martialed for their roles in the escape.
-Leonhard and Kissman were sentenced to life in prison, while Siering received a 10-year sentence due to his lesser role.
+Maple's three accomplices, Theophil Leonhard, Paul Kissman, and Friedrich Siering, all of whom had connections to Germany, were also court-martialed for their roles in the escape.
+Leonhard and Kissman were both sentenced to life in prison, while Siering received a 10-year sentence due to his lesser role.
 All three men received dishonorable discharges.
 They were released from prison around the same time as Maple.
+The charges against another soldier, Eric Hotelling, were dropped.

 Later life

 After his release, Maple worked for San Diego's National Steel & Shipbuilding Company.
-In 1964, he joined American National General Agencies as an insurance manager, and in 1978 he retired as a vice president of the company.
+In 1964, he joined the American National General Agencies as an insurance manager.
+In 1978, he retired as a vice president of the company.
 Maple died in El Cajon, California on May 28, 2001.